pminina01/readthedocs/Lowercase-Layout-Renderer.md

 ##Parameters
 ###Transformation Options
 * _lowercase_ - Indicates whether lower case conversion should be applied.
-Boolean Default: True
+Boolean Default: True.
+Required when using as ambient.
 * _inner_ - Wrapped layout.
 Layout
 * _culture_ - Culture used for rendering.
 Culture

+## Note
+`${level:lowercase}` isn't correct, as the parser will read `lowercase` as a default parameter of `Level`